-- Prepare in 'Plain English', clear and understandable consultation material such as design concept statements, key plans and a statement of how the proposal meets planning policy considerations. - Make consultation material accessible to the local community.
-Displaying information on a website has an advantage in that it may be accessible to a large proportion of the community but it should not be the sole source of information. - Give adequate publicity to consultation material and events for instance, by • sending letters to local residents, businesses and organisations, advertising in the local press, or staging public exhibitions.
-Face-to-face contact may help build understanding and enable questions to be answered. - Contact local community groups, including the local Parish or Town Councils, regarding consultation arrangements as they may be able to assist and alter the local community.
-The Council may be able to assist in identifying local community groups. - 5.11 Additional consultation whether pre or post-application, should be arranged and funded by the applicant.
-The Council may however be able to assist by advising on appropriate procedures or by making material available to customers at the Town Centre Shops. - 5.12 If development proposals are likely to impact upon the functions of other organisations, such as the County Council as Highways Authority and service provider, applicants are also advised to discuss proposals with such organisations at the pre-application stage.
+- Prepare in 'Plain English', clear and understandable consultation material such as design concept statements, key plans and a statement of how the proposal meets planning policy considerations - Make consultation material accessible to the local community.
+Displaying information on a website has an advantage in that it may be accessible to a large proportion of the community but it should not be the sole source of information - Give adequate publicity to consultation material and events.
+For instance, by sending letters to local residents, businesses and organisations, advertising in the local press, or staging public exhibitions.
+Face to face contact may help build understanding and enable questions to be answered - Contact local community groups, including the local Parish or Town Councils, regarding consultation arrangements as they may be able to assist and alter the local community.
+The Council may be able to assist in identifying local community groups - Previous consultation on allocated sites during the Local Plan process should be taken into account and additional consultation should not consider issues agreed in adopted policy. - 5.11 Additional consultation whether pre or post-application, should be arranged and funded by the applicant.
+The Council may however be able to assist by advising on appropriate procedures or by making material available to customers at the Planning Office or Town Centre Shops. - 5.12 If development proposals are likely to impact upon the functions of other organisations, such as the County Council as Highways Authority and service provider, applicants are also advised to discuss proposals with such organisations at the pre-application stage.

-11 For certain developments pre-application community engagement is mandatory.
+10 For certain developments pre-application community engagement is mandatory.

 - 5.13 For larger applications, the Council operates a Planning Performance Agreement (PPA) approach.
-A PPA is an agreement between the Council and applicants to provide a project management framework for major applications that are likely to exceed the 13-week period normally expected to be the period required to determine such applications.
-The PPA sets out the targets agreed by both parties for the levels and types of consultation required, information gathering process, consideration of options and agreement on design issues.
-Details of the applicable charges are available on request to the Council's Development Manager. - 5.14 In submitting an application which may affect the wider community or is of wider community interest, the applicant should submit full details of any pre-application consultation material and also the comments received.
+Details of the applicable charges are available on the Council's website.
+A PPA is an agreement between the Council and applicants to provide a project management framework for major applications that are likely to exceed the I3-week period normally expected to be the period required to determine such applications.
+The PPA sets out the targets agreed by both parties for the levels and types of consultation required, information gathering process, consideration of options and agreement on design issues. - 5.14 In submitting an application which may affect the wider community or is of wider community interest, the applicant should submit full details of any pre-application consultation material and also the comments received.
 This material will be made publicly available with the planning application. - 5.15 After the application has been submitted the statutory consultation and publicity procedures will prevail regardless of any pre-application consultation.
 If the wider community has not been consulted at the pre-application stage (or if there have been significant changes), wider community consultation is still encouraged.